MasonLegere/GramShapley/readme.md

 Scenarios to be run are included in `config.yaml` where you provide a scenario name followed by a dictionary of `hospitals` and `residents`.
-For both you must include the list of corresponding preferences, and with hospitals you must also specify  `open_positions` which references to the number of residents a hospital will accept.
+For both you must include the list of corresponding preferences, and with hospitals you must also specify  `open_positions` which is the number of open positions at a hospital.

 ### Correctness:
 Pseudocode of the modified Gale-Shapley algorithm as well as proof of correctness and worst-case runtime performance is included